rbms-bsc/DCRMR/_pages/SOR/Statement-of-responsibility-relating-to-title-proper.md

 ## 2.21.31 Statements of responsibility on the preferred source of information

-<a name="2.21.31.1">2.21.31.1</a> Transcribe statements of responsibility relating to title proper found on the preferred source of information in the form and order in which they appear, unless instructed otherwise by specific rules.
+<a name="2.21.31.1">2.21.31.1</a> Transcribe statements of responsibility relating to title proper found on the preferred source of information in the form and order in which they appear, unless instructed otherwise by specific instructions.
 See [Transcription](/DCRMR/general-rules/Transcription/).

 >Example:
 ><CITE>by Charles Fearne, Esq. barrister at law, of the Inner Temple, author of  The legigraphical chart of landed property</CITE>